-The Board has the overall responsibility for the Corporation's internal control systems and, through the Audit Committee, conducts periodic review on the effectiveness and efficiency of the systems.
+The Board has the overall responsibility for the Corporation's internal control systems and, through the Audit Committee, conducts periodic reviews on the effectiveness and efficiency of the systems.

-There are various committees set up by the Board to ensure the efficient operation and prudent risk management of the Corporation.
-Those committees include the Corporate Risk Management Committee which is chaired by an Executive Director to oversee the financial and non-financial risks of the Corporation from an enterprise-wide perspective; whilst the Operational Risk Committee, the Credit Committee, the Transaction Approval Committee and the Asset and Liability Committee are executive committees chaired by the Chief Executive Officer.
-Detailed description of these four executive committees and the risk management framework of the Corporation are set out in the section on Business Overview in the Annual Report.
-The internal control systems are designed to provide reasonable assurance against material misstatement or loss, manage risks of failure in the operational systems and the achievement of business objectives, safeguard assets against unauthorised use, ensure the maintenance of proper accounting records for internal use and publication and assure compliance with applicable legislation and regulations.
+Various committees have been established to ensure the efficient operation and prudent risk management of the Corporation.
+These include the Corporate Risk Management Committee which is chaired by an Executive Director to oversee the financial and non-financial risks of the Corporation from an enterprise-wide perspective; whilst the Operational Risk Committee, the Credit Committee, the Transaction Approval Committee and the Asset and Liability Committee are management committees chaired by the Chief Executive Officer.
+Detailed description of these four management committees and the risk management framework of the Corporation are set out in the Business Overview section in the Annual Report.
+The internal control systems are designed to provide reasonable assurance against material misstatement or loss, manage risks of failure in the operational systems and the attainment of business objectives, safeguard assets against unauthorised use, ensure the maintenance of proper accounting records for internal use and publication and ensure compliance with applicable legislation and regulations.

-In February 2012, the Chief Internal Auditor duly conducted an independent review of the Selfassessment Forms provided by each Department in relation to compliance with the Code for 2011.
-Based on the audit findings on the Corporation's internal control systems and the Self-assessment Forms for the year, the Chief Internal Auditor was of the opinion that there was no material breach of the Code in 2011.
+In February 2014, the Chief Internal Auditor duly conducted an independent review of the Control Self-assessment Forms provided by each Department in relation to compliance with the Code for 2013.
+Based on the audit findings on the Corporation's internal control systems and the Control Self-assessment Forms for the year, the Chief Internal Auditor was of the opinion that there was no material breach of the Code in 2013.